 - The DualLiner warranty doesn’t exclude commercial use and isn’t limited to the first owner (which can’t be said for the most popular spray-in bedliners)

-- You don’t have to worry about installation issues, overspray, exposing yourself to toxic chemicals, the learning curve of installing a do it yourself spray in bedliner, etc.
+- You don’t have to worry about any of the installation issues that come with spray-ins: overspray, toxic chemicals, and a steep learning curve

 The Cons